Effect algebra

 Effect algebras are partial algebras which abstract the (partial) algebraic properties of events that can be observed in quantum mechanics.
 Structures equivalent to effect algebras were introduced by three different research groups in theoretical physics or mathematics in the late 1980s and early 1990s.
 Since then, their mathematical properties and physical as well as computational significance have been studied by researchers in theoretical physics, mathematics and computer science.

 History

-In 1989, Giuntini and Greuling introduced structures for studying unsharp properties, meaning those quantum events whose probability of occurring is strictly between zero and one (and is thus not an either-or event).
+In 1989, Roberto Giuntini and Greuling introduced structures for studying unsharp properties, meaning those quantum events whose probability of occurring is strictly between zero and one (and is thus not an either-or event).
 In 1994, Chovanec and Kôpka introduced D-posets as posets with a partially defined difference operation.
 In the same year, the paper by Bennet and Foulis Effect algebras and unsharp quantum logics was published.
 While it was this last paper that first used the term effect algebra, it was shown that all three structures are equivalent.
 The proof of isomorphism of categories of D-posets and effect algebras is given for instance by Dvurecenskij and Pulmannova.